Special Open Enrollment

-The open enrollment period for 2021 health coverage on the federal marketplace begins on November 1 and runs through December 15.
+The Special Enrollment period for 2021 health coverage on the federal marketplace is currently open and runs through August 15.

 Health insurance helps individuals and families pay for medical care and also provides coverage for unforeseen expenses due to illness or injury.

 The cost (also called a premium) of a health insurance plan and the coverage it provides varies depending on many factors.
 These factors include your age, where you live, whether it’s an individual or a family plan, your tobacco use, etc. Your premium and coverage are also affected by whether the plan is private, employer-sponsored, public, or government-subsidized.

 Your premium, specifically, will be affected by the following features, which are standard for every health plan: